Urdons/RoKeys/README.md

 --you may have to edit this depending on where you put RoKeys and the version of RoKeys
 ```
-And now you are ready to take full advantage of **RoKeys**
+And now you are ready to take full advantage of **RoKeys**.

 ### Adding keybinds

 To add a **keybind** use the function `AddKeyBind`. the function takes the name of a `bind` *(as a string)*, the `input` you want to assign to the bind *(as an EnumItem)*, and two `booleans` which determine wether then `bind` and `input` are *toggleable*.
-> as of v1 Enum.KeyCode is the only supported input type
+> as of v1 Enum.KeyCode is the only supported input type.
 ```lua
 AddKeyBind("example", Enum.KeyCode.X, true. false)
 --the first boolean effects the bind while the second effects the input
 ```
-This function can also be written where the `bind` and/or `input` are tables, containing both the `bind`/`input` and wether they are *toggleable* or not
+This function can also be written where the `bind` and/or `input` are tables, containing both the `bind`/`input` and wether they are *toggleable* or not.
 ```lua
 AddKeyBind({"example", true}, {Enum.KeyCode.X, false}) --notice the surrounding {} brackets
 --this will execute the same as the previous example